-This standard defines the roles and minimum requirements for mechanical and natural ventilation systems and the building envelope other measures intended to provide acceptable indoor air quality (IAQ) in individual dwelling units residential buildings.
+This standard defines the roles and minimum requirements for mechanical and natural ventilation systems and other measures intended to provide acceptable indoor air quality (IAQ) in individual dwelling units.

 2. SCOPE

 This standard applies to dwelling units in residential occupancies in which the occupants are nontransient.